sjrd/ozma/README.md

 The Ozma programming language
 =============================

-Ozma is a programming language based on Scala, with extensions regarding concurrency.
+Ozma is a programming language based on [Scala](http://www.scala-lang.org/), with extensions regarding concurrency.
 It adds three paradigms of the Oz programming language to Scala: declarative concurrency, lazy execution (demand-driven execution) and message-passing concurrency.

 Ozma does not compile towards the JVM nor the MSIL.
 Instead, it compiles towards the [Mozart programming system](http://www.mozart-oz.org/).
 This runtime provides built-in support for these three concurrency models.

-Ozma is developed as a master thesis at the [Université Catholique de Louvain](http://www.uclouvain.be/), under the supervision of Pr Peter Van Roy.
+Ozma was initially developed as a master thesis at the [Université Catholique de Louvain](http://www.uclouvain.be/), under the supervision of Pr Peter Van Roy.
 The [text of the master
-thesis](http://ks365195.kimsufi.com/~sjrd/master-thesis.pdf) details the design and implementation, as well as rationale for the Ozma programming language (work in progress).
+thesis](http://ks365195.kimsufi.com/~sjrd/master-thesis.pdf) details the design and implementation, as well as rationale for the Ozma programming language.
+It also discusses most of the example programs.

 Usage